header background image

 If you have followed me this far you will note the with the exception of the starting on the water the back-cast is exactly the same as the forward cast.

-A key thing to remember when learning to cast is that all that is required is a few, simple, smooth, and well-timed actions.
-A very common problem is trying to force the rod through the air; brute strength will not cast further, in fact just the opposite.
+A key thing to remember when learning to cast is all that is required is a few, simple, smooth, and well-timed actions.

 Lay out 10m (30 feet) of line on the ground or water, and start by seeing how slowly you can move the rod hand and how far, to get it airborne.
 The aim here is to move the rod hand as slowly as possible.
 Once you have found that speed then see how short a distance you can accelerate your rod hand and micro-snap your wrist, stopping the rod dead to throw the line up and behind you.